-Does a garden need flowers? … Today the news that a London Borough has just unveiled a specially commissioned garden ‘lawn’ with flowers and not grass, even made the main news bulletin on Radio 4.
+Does a garden even need any flowers in it?Today the news that a London borough has just unveiled a specially commissioned garden ‘lawn’ with flowers and not grass, even made the main news bulletin on BBC Radio 4.
 Click here for some discussion and pictures from the University of Reading.
-The last image on this blog looks very like areas of our own Magic Terrace Garden in May.
-But last year I took the following image just off the main peripherique road in Paris, of lovely wild flower filled urban planting.Indeed, in the light of the latest much hyped Marc Quinn sculpture and ‘garden’ created to showcase it, that Fiona saw at the recent Chelsea Flower Show, what even constitutes a Garden?Does anyone even care, so long as it looks attractive?
+The last image on this blog looks very like areas of our own magic terrace garden in May.
+But last year, I took the following photo, just off the boulevard Périphérique in Paris, of lovely wild flower filled urban planting.Indeed, in the light of the latest much hyped Marc Quinn sculpture and ‘garden’ created to showcase it, that Fiona saw at the recent Chelsea Flower Show, what even constitutes a Garden?Does anyone even care, so long as it looks attractive?

-I’d love to receive a comment or thoughts from Monty (or any other readers!), but I discovered recently that he says he’s never read a blog, so this seems unlikely.
+I’d love to receive a comment or thoughts from Monty (or any other readers), but I discovered recently that he says he’s never read a blog, so this seems unlikely.

 Back home, we seem to have been enjoying the special light that Monty craves, the wondrous shades of green, but most of all for us, an explosion of flowers as the garden has forgotten the slow start to spring and accelerated into action.

-And at last the insects have been out in force.
-And its not just us that have noticed.
-Driving home late from friends near Llandovery on Saturday, for the first time this year there were numerous moths on the wing over the road. the local bats had seized their moment and were plundering the offerings, but perhaps driven crazy by this long awaited feast, caution or sensibilities were abandoned and I caught one in the headlights which seemed to have passed the car only for it to turn and hit the windscreen with a dull flattening splat.
+It’s not just us that have noticed.
+Driving home late from friends near Llandovery on Saturday, for the first time this year there were numerous moths on the wing over the road.
+The local bats had seized their moment and were plundering the offerings, but perhaps driven crazy by this long awaited feast, caution or sensibilities were abandoned and I caught one in the headlights which seemed to have passed the car only for it to turn and hit the windscreen with a dull flattening splat.

-And as always I’ve been noticing and recording which flowers seem to be most appealing to our garden’s insect visitors.
-I chose these following images to illustrate the point that at a particular time of day (around noon), even when the flowers below were all pretty equally exposed to full warm sunshine, the only ones with real appeal to honeybees were those of the white variant of the ‘poached egg plant’ Limnanthes douglasii subsp. nivea ‘Meringue’ above… …(Sweet Cicely, Woodruff, Mossy Saxifrage, Viburnum x carlcephalum and Hespera matronalis, White Viola cornuta.
-A few days later as the flowers matured a bit more, the Hespera matronalis, or Dame’s Violet did attract honeybees) …
+As always I’ve been noticing and recording which flowers seem to be most appealing to our garden’s insect visitors.
+I chose these following images to illustrate the point that at a particular time of day (around noon), even when the flowers below were all pretty equally exposed to full warm sunshine, the only ones with real appeal to honeybees were those of the white variant of the ‘poached egg plant’ Limnanthes douglasii subsp. nivea ‘Meringue’ above.
+(Sweet Cicely, Woodruff, Mossy Saxifrage, Viburnum x carlcephalum and Hespera matronalis, White Viola cornuta.
+A few days later as the flowers matured a bit more, the Hespera matronalis, or Dame’s Violet did attract honeybees).